-Торіс Professional Practice GSP Reference Identify and explain the finance issues facing providers of healthcare at national and local level in general, especially budgetary management and commissioning and the effect on healthcare provision.
+Topic Professional Practice GSP Reference Identify and explain the finance issues facing providers of healthcare at national and local level in general, especially budgetary management and commissioning and the effect on healthcare provision.
 Evaluate the effectiveness of the role of central government health regulatory and quality improvement agencies across the devolved NHS.
-Explain and analyse the roles and relationships of Health Education England (and equivalents elsewhere in the UK); Modernising Scientific Careers; Academy for Healthcare Science; National School of Healthcare Science; Council of Healthcare Science in Higher Education, Medical Royal Colleges; specialist societies; postgraduate deans and deaneries and patient organisations in the provision of healthcare science.
+Explain and analyse the roles and relationships of Health Education England (and equivalents elsewhere in the UK): Modernising Scientific Careers: Academy for Healthcare Science: National School of Healthcare Science: Council of Healthcare Science in Higher Education, Medical Royal Colleges: specialist societies: postgraduate deans and deaneries and patient organisations in the provision of healthcare science.
 Summarise the management structure and key contacts of the employing organisation (including chief executive, medical directors, clinical directors) and evaluate the structure with respect to providing high quality patient care.
 Summarise the management structure of and key contacts with relevant major service users and providers and the contribution to the provision of high quality patient care.
-Practical 7.
-Discuss theories of teaching and learning to underpin the role of the healthcare scientists in education as a teacher or trainer, according to the best contemporary clinical and educational standards.
-Critically review the evidence base and apply knowledge of teaching, learning and assessment within the clinical and scientific work base to design, deliver and evaluate education and training programmes that meet the best clinical and educational standards.
-By the end of the training period HSS Trainees would be expected to apply in practice a range of clinical skills and critically reflect on 1.4.1 1.4.2 Skills by the end of the training period field frames would be expected to apply in practice a range of clinical skins and chically reflect of their performance and will be able to: 1.
-Critically apply their understanding of professional practice with conduct that places the patient at the centre of care in a manner that promotes patient well-being and self-care through: Developing and maintaining appropriate patient-professional relationships in practice.
+7. Discuss theories of teaching and learning to underpin the role of the healthcare scientists in education as a teacher or trainer, according to the best contemporary clinical and educational standards.
+1.4.1 1.4.2 Booking Critically review the evidence base and apply knowledge of teaching, learning and assessment within the clinical and scientific work base to design, deliver and evaluate education and training programmes that meet the best clinical and educational standards.
+Practical Skills By the end of the training period HSST fellows would be expected to apply in practice a range of clinical skills and critically reflect on their performance and will be able to: Critically apply their understanding of professional practice with conduct that places the patient at the centre of care in a manner that promotes patient well-being and self-care through: Developing and maintaining appropriate patient-professional relationships in practice.
 Working with patients and carers in a respectful and non-discriminatory manner.
 Taking a clinical history and using the information as part of the clinical decision making process.
 Performing a range of clinical examination skills relevant to healthcare science practice.
 In the context of patient-centred care giving and receiving feedback sensitively to or from a peer or colleague using an appropriate feedback model.
-1.1.2 1.1.10 1.1.11 3.1.10 3.1.11 Critically apply their understanding of the role and importance of continuing professional development to ensure that professional knowledge and skills are being kept up to date through: Maintaining personal records of continuing professional development providing evidence of critical reflection including action planning with respect to clinical practice and professional development in a form suitable for audit by a professional body or regulator and demonstrate continuing fitness to practise.
-Recording critical reflective notes justifying how participation in continuing professional development has contributed to learning and led to improvements in personal and service performance.
-Monitoring own performance by evaluating the outcome of audit and feedback from a range of sources.
+1.1.2 1.1.10 1.1.11 3.1.10 3.1.11 2.
+Critically apply their understanding of the role and importance of continuing professional development to ensure that professional knowledge and skills are being kept up to date through: • Maintaining personal records of continuing professional development providing evidence of critical reflection including action planning with respect to clinical practice and professional development in a form suitable for audit by a professional body or regulator and demonstrate continuing fitness to practise. • Recording critical reflective notes justifying how participation in continuing professional development has contributed to learning and led to improvements in personal and service performance. • Monitoring own performance by evaluating the outcome of audit and feedback from a range of sources.
 1.1.4 1.1.5 3.1.5